-- The HESI Standardized Dosage and Calculations Exam will be administered as the Med/Math final exam in N142 Nursing Concepts of Health & Illness I. The score on the first attempt will be the score added to the grade book.
-Refer to the Standardized Testing and Progression Procedure. - 3.
-Students enrolled in N134, but not enrolled in the co-requisite of N132, will be required to take a medication math exam for progression from N134 to N144.

-- 4. Calculators, paper and pencils will be provided by the department.
-Students will write their names on the paper and all paper will be collected and discarded at the end of the exam. - 5.
+- 5. The blueprint for the NURS 234/235 and NURS 244/260 exam will consist of the above criteria in number 4 of this document, plus 5 pediatric dosage calculations. - 6.
+Students enrolled in first semester or second semester nursing courses, but not enrolled in the co-requisite N132 or N142 course, will be required to take a medication math exam for progression. - 7.
+Calculators, paper, and pencils will be provided by the nursing department.
+Students will write their names on the paper and all paper will be collected and discarded at the end of the exam. - 8.
 The exam will be proctored according to the guidelines of the testing policy.
-The exam may be given electronically or via paper and pencil. - 6.
-The student will have one hour to take the exam. - 7.
-The student is required to achieve a minimum score of 90% to progress to the next nursing course or graduate. - 8.
-The test grade earned on the exam is not counted in the total points for the course, except in N132 where it is given as the final exam. - 9.
-The student who does not earn a minimum score of 90% on the first attempt will be required to self-remediate and retake the exam prior to the end of the course. - 10.
-Failure to pass the exam with a 90% on the second attempt will prevent progression in the next nursing course/or graduation from the program.
-Students not successfully completing the exam on the second attempt will be referred to a faculty member for remediation.
-The student will be required to complete remedial work in the area of mathematics and dosage calculations before a third attempt is granted.
-The third attempt will be administered at the beginning of the next semester for progression to the next course or within two weeks after the date of graduation for students enrolled in Synthesis of Nursing Concepts. - 11.
-Three versions of the exam will be generated to ensure a different exam is given for each attempt. - 12.
-Failure to pass the third exam with a 90% will result in dismissal from the program.
+The exam may be given electronically or with a pencil and paper. - 9.
+The students will have one hour to take the exam. - 10.
+The student is required to achieve a minimum score of 90% to progress to the next nursing course or graduate. - 11.
+The test grade earned on the exam is not counted in the total points for the course, except in NURS 132, NURS 142, and NURS 172 where it is given as the final exam. - 12.
+Three versions of the exam will be generated to ensure a different exam is given for each attempt.